BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

   - Communicate between a tenant client and the Keylime verifier
 - Release 2
   - Plan out all elements that need to be modified and what modifications needed to be made
-  - Design a simple Merkle implementation
+  - Design a simple Merkle tree
+  - Established a simple communication method between two instances of Keylime (agent-agent connection) on a private network
 - Release 3
   - Set up components of the KVM system in a VM (via Vagrant) or container (via Docker)
   - Enable nested virtualization by making a nested VM inside the "host" VM
-  - Communicate with the software TPM (vTPM) on a QEMU/KVM hypervisor
+  - Enable tenant verifier to talk to provider verifier
 - Release 4
-  - Extend trust from one hardware TPM to one QEMU/KVM vTPM
+  - Refine verifier-verifier interface
+  - Implement Merkle tree data structure into Keylime APIs
+  - Blueprint the registration process, share with open source community
+  - Debug all edits to the APIs
 - Release 5
-  - Extend trust from one hardware TPM to many QEMU/KVM vTPMs
+  - Test bootstrapping process
+  - Continue debugging
   - Performance enhancement
-  - Port Keylime extension to RUST
+  - Port Keylime extension to RUST?

 ## Presentation slides
 - Sprint 1: https://docs.google.com/presentation/d/1YRiCh9JLPN-RTcto8vccMqHcnGL8mvYgsJaDZAbDeK8/edit?usp=sharing